philthompson10/pyqtdeploy/doc/sysroot.rst

         is relative then it is assumed to be relative to the directory specified by a :option:`--source-dir <pyqtdeploy-sysroot --source-dir>`
         option.
-If this option has not been specified then the directory containing the TOML specification file is used.
+If this option has not been specified then the directory containing the :file:`sysroot.toml` specification file is used.

         :param str name: is the name of the file or directory.
         :param bool required: ``True`` if the file or directory must exist.